NdopnnoabasiJames/Event-system/DEPLOYMENT_GUIDE.md

 ## Step 1: Prepare Your Repository
 Make sure your code is pushed to GitHub with all the necessary files:
-- ✅ Dockerfile
 - ✅ render.yaml
-- ✅ .dockerignore
-- ✅ package.json with start:prod script
+- ✅ package.json with engines specification
+- ✅ All source code in src/ directory

 ## Step 2: Deploy to Render